carpentries/instructor-training/_episodes/02-practice.md

 In fact,
 presenting too many facts too soon can actually reinforce the incorrect mental model they've cobbled together.

-Instead,
+Most learners coming to Software/Data Carpentry lessons are novices, and do not have a strong mental model of the concepts we are teaching.
+Thus, our
+primary goal is *not*
-our goal with novices is *to help them construct a working mental model* so that they have something to attach facts to.
+to teach the syntax of a particular programming language, or the detailed methods involved in doing research in a particular domain, but *to help them construct a working mental model* so that they have something to attach facts to.
+In other words, to teach people how to think about programming and data management
+(and about using computers in research more generally).

 ### Why We Go Slowly